What is a Kilim? And How it Differs from a Rug

 • Kilim (flatweave)

 Kilims are woven using a tapestry technique in which the weft (horizontal threads) is tightly interlaced with the warp (vertical threads).
 There are no knots.
-This produces a flat, reversible textile with a graphic, geometric appearance.
+This produces a flat, often reversible textile with a graphic, geometric appearance shaped directly by the structure of the weave.
 The weave is tight, but because there is no pile, kilims are lighter and more flexible than rugs.

 • Rug (knotted pile)

 Pile rugs, by contrast, are made by tying individual knots of wool, silk, or cotton onto the warp.
 These knots are then cut to create a soft, raised surface - the pile.
-This method allows for a much denser textile with more detail, weight, and warmth underfoot.
+This method allows for a denser textile with greater weight, insulation, and the ability to render more curvilinear detail.

 The difference is immediately visible: kilims have a crisp, graphic flatness, while rugs have a plush surface and often finer curves in their designs.